WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 	rvm install 1.9.2
 	rvm use 1.9.2

+The software has been known to run trouble-free under version 1.8.5 so long as appropriate gem versions are installed.
+The latest releases of OSX work better with 1.9.3.

 The server is a ruby bundle.
 Get the bundler gem and then use it to get everything else:

 	gem install bundler